metisvela/sailtrack-core/sailtrack/kalman-c/README.md

 To compile & run:

-- make sure you have the Eigen library installed https://eigen.tuxfamily.org/ and added the library path in the file "matrix-types.h"
+- make sure you have the Eigen library installed https://eigen.tuxfamily.org/ and added the library path in the file "matrix-types.h" and "eigen-2-csd.h".
 - switch to the correct kalman sampling time in "model.h" for the logged data
 - to compile: `g++ test-script.cpp preprocessing-logged.cpp eigen-2-csv.cpp`
 - run the executable: (on linux) `./a.out`
+                      (on Windows) `start a.exe`

 Second (WiP).
 A main program that eventually will run the Kalman Filter online on the Raspbarry Pi, by connecting to the mqtt broker, subscribing to sensor topics, running the filter and publishing the results.